|

-Of all the casino games, why play blackjack?
+Of all the casino games, why learn to play blackjack?
 What makes it

 “different” from any other casino game?